aldebjer/pysim/doc/building_on_linux.rst

 Installing the compiler and libraries
 -------------------------------------
-You might already have the compilers and boost libraries installed, but to make sure type (on Ubuntu)
+You might already have the compilers, boost and eigen libraries installed, but to make sure type (on Ubuntu)

 .. code-block:: bash

-   sudo apt-get install build-essential libboost-all-dev
+   sudo apt-get install build-essential libboost-all-dev libeigen3-dev

 Installing the Python dependancies
 ----------------------------------